 Say you have car insurance, and the apps installed on your phones can help collect your data, such as the distance travelled speed and travel time.
 This data might help in fixing the premiums that the driver has to pay.

 For example, diseases like Parkinson’s are predicted long before they find the symptoms by constantly observing the habits and behaviour of the individuals, says the healthcare professionals.
 Thus IoB can be very helpful in predicting and preventing many diseases well in advance.

 Like any other technology, IoB also has limitations.
-Few limitations are as follows:
+A few limitations are as follows:

 Data is an asset in this digital age.
 Though the apps ask for user permissions to access their data based on the IoT security policy, complete transparency in using it lacks in IoB.

 Hackers are well skilled in deriving sensitive data from customer behaviours; this may increase cybercrime.
 The IoB gives detailed information about the users, and thus leak of data is also in surge across the IoT gateway.